Policy and Procedure #320.0, Homework

 2.2 Types of Homework

 To be effective, homework types vary depending on the student, the nature of the learning, and the timing within the teaching-learning cycle.
-The quality of homework is more important than the quantity.
+The quality of homework is more important than quantity.

 2.2.1 “Pre-learning homework”